AI Vision Sensor#

 originX#

-originX returns the x-coordinate of the top-left corner of the detected object’s bounding box in pixels as an integer from 0 to 320.
+The originX property reports the x-coordinate of the top-left corner of the detected object’s bounding box in pixels as a whole number from 0 to 320.

 ([AIVision1 v] object [originX v])